RFM Numerical Optimisations

 Introduction

-The following assumes that the FORTRAN compiler options have already been set to produce 'fast' code, eg removing array bound checks, enabling any compiler-specific optimisations.
+The following assumes that the Fortran compiler options have already been set to produce 'fast' code, eg removing array bound checks, enabling any compiler-specific optimisations.

 The RFM decomposes any problem into a calculation of monochromatic absorption spectra for a number of single-absorber, homogeneous paths.
 The computation time therefore scales approximately as the time required for a single spectral calculation multiplied by the number of paths.
 That is: